 args = firstArgument

-" is passed to program and get's printed in output.
+As you can see the "firstArgument" is passed to program and get's printed in output.
 If you will not pass any argument to above program, it will

-throw ArrayIndexOutOfBoundsException at runtime since you are accessing args[0]
+throw ArrayIndexOutOfBoundsException at runtime since you are accessing args[0] in your program.

-If you want to pass multiple arguments to program, you can do that by using space between arguments.
-For example command below passes multiple arguments to program.
+If you want to pass multiple arguments to your program, you can do that by using

-These arguments will be stored in args
+These arguments will be stored in args variable and can be accessed using

-args[0], args[1], args[2]
+args[0], args[1] and args[2] respectively.

 Since java is an object oriented programming language, you can create object in java and can call method using object.
 Program below illustrates how to create an object and call the method using that object.